Angela Merkel and Chimamanda Ngozi Adichie in conversation | DW | 09.09.2021

 Merkel reacted to the tribute by saying: "I am happy that, following the German reunification, I have been able to stand up for liberal, democratic values and can work for a free society, as chancellor," all while adding, "But one needs to look beyond exaggerations and thankfully there are many people who feel connected with democracy, and that makes me happy."

-As Merkel pointed out, her last days as chancellor — a position she has held since 2005 — have been marked with, in her words, "apocalyptic" floods and the withdrawal of US troops from Afghanistan and the country's takeover by the Taliban.
+As Merkel pointed out, her last days as chancellor — a position she has held since 2005 — have been marked with "apocalyptic" floods and the withdrawal of US troops from Afghanistan and the country's takeover by the Taliban.

 Amid such chaos, is there hope for a better world?
 Chimamanda Ngozi Adichie pointed out that the world has survived many political catastrophes.
 "So I think there's reason to be hopeful but in a way that is very cautious.
 But it also requires political will.
 I really think that there is a certain failure of leadership … the things going on today, they were not inevitable.
 They did not have to happen."